nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector/nuxeo-aspera-upgrade-notes.md

 This chapter highlights some major information about upgrade from Nuxeo Aspera Connector 2.x to Nuxeo Aspera Connector 3.0.x.
 For a listing of improvements and functional enhancements in version 3.0.x, please see the [release notes]() {{! /excerpt}}

+{{#> callout type='warning'}}
+Because of the changes to parameters in the nuxeo.conf file, this release is labeled as a major release.
+Transfers that exist in your system **that were started/created with a previous version will not work with this release and attempts to complete them will fail with this realse**.
+{{/callout}}

 ## Installation and Configuration

 ### Changed/modified Parameters